square/square-python-sdk/doc/models/refund-payment-response.md

 Defines the fields that are included in the response body of a request to the [RefundPayment](#endpoint-refunds-refundpayment) endpoint.

-Note: if there are errors processing the request, the refund field may not be present, or it may be present in a FAILED state.
+Note: If there are errors processing the request, the refund field might not be present or it might be present in a FAILED state.

 ## Structure